|Attachmate myEXTRA! Terminal Viewers

 Before starting your DOS-HLLAPI application in Windows 98

-Once you have edited the configuration and re-started Windows, you must start the HLL95.exe program before starting your DOS-HLLAPI application.
+Once you have edited the configuration and re-started Windows, you must launch the HLL95.exe program before starting your DOS-HLLAPI application.

 Function 104: Query/Set Window Status

 Terminal Viewers HLLAPI supports the use of function 104, Query/Set Window Status to show/hide/minimize a session.

 For more information on this and other HLLAPI functions, see the Attachmate EHLLAPI Language Reference, which is distributed with the EXTRA!
 Developer Series API SDK.

 Verifying HLLAPI Support